kromerm/adfdataflowdocs/Concepts/adf-data-flow-json.md

 ## map
 ### Description
-Maps each element of the array to a new element using the provided predicate.
-Map expects a reference to one element in the predicate function as #item.
+Maps each element of the array to a new element using the provided expression.
+Map expects a reference to one element in the expression function as #item.

 ### Examples
 ```